Keiji Muto Grand Final Pro-Wrestling "Last" Love: Preliminary matches

 The event started with three pre-show matches broadcast on Noah's YouTube channel.
 In the first one, GHC Tag Team Champions of the time Masa Kitamiya and Daiki Inaba picked up a victory over Yoshiki Inamura and Yasutaka Yano in tag team competition.
 Next, a dispute between wrestlers from Tokyo Joshi Pro Wrestling took place with the team of Yuka Sakazaki, Miyu Yamashita, Shoko Nakajima and Rika Tatsumi defeating Mizuki, Maki Itoh, Miu Watanabe and Yuki Arai.
 The last pre-show match saw Good Looking Guys (Jake Lee, Jack Morris and Anthony Greene) outmatching Sugiura-gun (Takashi Sugiura and Timothy Thatcher) and Satoshi Kojima.

 The first match of the main event saw Stinger (Hayata, Chris Ridgeway), Yoshinari Ogawa, Eita, and Daga defeating Atsushi Kotoge, Yo-Hey, Seiki Yoshioka, Alejandro and Junta Miyawaki.
 Hayata and Ridgeway still held grudges against Ogawa as they were still number one contenders for Ogawa's and Eita's GHC Junior Heavyweight Tag Team Championship at the time.
 Next up, a clash between DDT Pro-Wrestling teams took place in the fifth match of the night.
-The37Kamiina (Mao, Shunma Katsumata, Yuki Ueno and Toui Kojima) picked up a victory over Burning (Tetsuya Endo, Yuya Koroku) Hideki Okatani and Takeshi Masada in eight-man tag team action.
-The sixth match saw Naomichi Marufuji, El Hijo de Dr. Wagner Jr. and Ninja Mack defeateing Dragon Gate's Z-Brats (Shun Skywalker, Kai and Diamante).
+The37Kamiina (Mao, Shunma Katsumata, Yuki Ueno and Toy Kojima) picked up a victory over Burning (Tetsuya Endo and Yuya Koroku), Hideki Okatani and Takeshi Masada in eight-man tag team action.
+The sixth match saw Naomichi Marufuji, El Hijo de Dr. Wagner Jr. and Ninja Mack defeating Dragon Gate's Z-Brats (Shun Skywalker, Kai and Diamante).
 Next up, Kongo (Kenoh, Katsuhiko Nakajima and Manabu Soya) defeated All Japan Pro Wrestling's Kento Miyahara, Suwama and Yuma Aoyagi.
 The eighth match represented Nosawa Rongai's retirement match in which he teamed up with his old Tokyo Gurentai stablemate and tag team partner Mazada to fall short to New Japan Pro Wrestling's Taiji Ishimori and Gedo of the Bullet Club.
 The ninth and tenth matches portraited confrontations between singles champions of both Noah and NJPW.
 In the first one, the IWGP Junior Heavyweight Champion Hiromu Takahashi defeated GHC Junior Heavyweight Champion Amakusa, bout succeeded by the confrontation between IWGP World Heavyweight Champion Kazuchika Okada and GHC Heavyweight Champion Kaito Kiyomiya solded with the victory of Okada.